DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/gpu/vm-gpu.md

           resourceName: nvidia.com /GP104GL_TESLA_P4
     ```

-    1. 下面是需要填写的信息
+    1. The following information needs to be filled in
     2. vGPU
-    3. GPU 直通
+    3. GPU passthrough

-3. 在 kubevirt CR yaml 中，`permittedHostDevices` 用于导入 VM 设备，vGPU 需在其中添加 mediatedDevices，具体结构如下：
+3. In the kubevirt CR yaml, `permittedHostDevices` is used to import VM devices.
+   For vGPU, mediatedDevices needs to be added, with the following structure:

     ```yaml
     mediatedDevices: